Are you struggling to promote your brand or looking to take your branding to the next level?

 Even if one of your employees doesn’t want to write out a guest blog, there are a number of ways they can contribute, including Instagram-sized photos, video clips, podcasts, etc. There is some sort of content for just about every type of employee, you just need to find it and encourage them to create it.

 Send out emails with engagement reminders to your employees.
 Include links to the most recent content and encourage them to share, share, share!
 There are even programs designed to measure reach and drive the competitive aspect if that’s what you’re looking for.

 It’s fairly easy to tell when someone is less than enthused about the new engagement policy.
 And so it’s better to reward rather than punish.
-This could come in the form of gift cards for the person who engaged the best or most or even just a shout out on social media.
-Maybe give them something with your brand logo on it.
+This could come in the form of gift cards for the person who engaged the best or most.
+Maybe you just give them a shout out on social media or give them something with your brand logo on it.
 Make it worth their while.
 Even little things will make your employees more willing to engage with your brand.

 There you have it!
 With just a few cultural tweaks and incentives, you will be well on your way to creating a team of employee brand ambassadors that promote your company better than you could have imagined.